 Though nearly 50 years have passed since the first genetically modified organism (GMO) was engineered in 1973, there remains much confusion about the production, use, regulation, and long-term health and environmental consequences of GMOs.
 Massive propaganda campaigns funded by corporations like Monsanto (acquired by Bayer in 2018) have increased public confusion and dismissed valid criticisms as pseudoscience.
 For this GMO article series, I interviewed molecular biologist and plant scientist Jonathan R. Latham, PhD, co-founder and Executive Director of the Bioscience Resource Project and the Director of the Poison Papers project, to get answers to the questions we should really be asking about GMOs.

 Proponents of GMOs often claim that GMOs will help feed the world’s growing population, which is anticipated to reach 10 billion by 2050.
 In some ways, this may be true.
 After all, because of the intensive farming practices enabled by GMOs, our food system already produces more than enough to feed that projected population of 10 billion.
 Yet despite this productivity and abundance, nearly one billion people worldwide are still hungry, and even more are malnourished.

 GMO technology enables the world’s most harmful industries to expand their reach and our dependence on them.

-Going by the evidence of current and past production, the main goal of biotech companies is clearly not to feed the world nutritious food.
+Going by the evidence of current and past production, the main goal of biotech companies is not to feed the world nutritious food.

 The vast majority of GMOs are commodity crops such as corn, soy, and canola.
-These in turn are primarily used to produce livestock feed and, in the case of corn, ethanol for fuel.[1, 5] When they are used to feed people directly, as Dr. Latham pointed out, it’s most often in the form of processed junk food.
-As meat consumption and automobile use continues to trend upwards globally, meeting projected demands will require more GMOs.[1, 2] But is this something we actually want?
-Climate scholars and activists tell us we need to phase out meat-heavy diets and fuels with high carbon emissions to meaningfully address climate change.
+These are primarily used to produce livestock feed and, in the case of corn, ethanol.
+When they are used to feed people directly, as Dr. Latham pointed out, it’s most often in processed junk food.
+As meat consumption and automobile use continue to trend upward globally, meeting projected demands will require more GMOs.
+But is this something we want?
+Climate scholars and activists tell us we need to phase out meat-heavy diets and fuels with high carbon emissions to address climate change.
 What does it say about GMOs when they functionally exist to do the opposite?

-Copyright 2021 Center for Nutrition Studies.
+Copyright 2023 Center for Nutrition Studies.
 All rights reserved.